cubePreparing Your 3D Assets

 • Remove unnecessary hidden geometry

-Why this matters: Good geometry ensures your model displays correctly without visual glitches.
+Good geometry ensures your model displays correctly without visual glitches.
 3D visualization relies on accurate surface information to calculate how light interacts with your product.
-Problems in the underlying geometry can cause unpredictable shadows, lighting artifacts, or even missing parts in your final visualization.
+Problems in the underlying geometry can cause unpredictable shadows, lighting artifacts, or missing parts in your final output.

 Position and size your model properly: